JFxMachina/MDCode-solo/data/datasets.rst

 The geometry and composition of each component are listed in using the .xyz file format, and a number of computed properties are listed in an accompanying .csv file.

-This dataset was initially considered for initial tests, however the properties investigated by the authors cannot be computed using a molecular dynamics apporach, thus a different dataset had to be chosen.
+This dataset was initially considered for initial tests, however the properties investigated by the authors cannot be computed using a classical molecular dynamics apporach, thus a different dataset had to be chosen.

 Materials Project